 The Changing Places campaign has been running since 2006.
 It’s a great cause that raises awareness of the difficulties people with profound and complex disabilities have accessing personal care facilities whilst out in public.
 The end goal is to see a Changing Places toilet installed in every large public place.

 We have been installing Changing Places since 2010.
 In the last 10 years, there has been a lot of progress – we’ve fitted over 100 Changing Places facilities.
 There are now 1,460 registered Changings Places in the UK.
 Back in 2010, the number of registered facilities had barely passed the 250 mark!
 During this time, we’ve also written a lot about why Changing Places are important and how specifiers should comply with building regulations.

 But there’s still a long way to go before Changing Places are commonplace enough for disabled people to go out freely, without worrying they won’t be able to find a toilet.
 There’s also still a lot of misconceptions around how a Changing Places toilet differs from a standard accessible toilet.

-In this guide, we cover the key features of a Changing Places toilet, why they matter, and how they offer more than a disabled access toilet.
+In this guide, we cover the key features to explain why a Changing Places is more than a disabled access toilet.

 Standards for disabled access toilets

 The Equality Act 2010 was put in place to protect people from discrimination.
 It legally requires public facilities to provide equal access to toilets for customers or visitors with a disability.

 Disabled access toilets should meet the following standards: